 Tokopah Falls (also known as Tokopah Valley Falls) probably has the tallest cumulative drop of the known and accessible waterfalls that we're aware of in Sequoia National Park.

-It's said to drop some 1200ft at the head of Tokopah Valley, but the cascade twists and turns as it tumbles its way down into the Middle Fork Kaweah River so we never really got to see the whole height of the falls in one shot (if it is indeed as tall as stated).
+It's said to drop some 1200ft at the head of Tokopah Valley, but the cascade twists and turns as it tumbles its way down into the Marble Fork Kaweah River so we never really got to see the whole height of the falls in one shot (if it is indeed as tall as stated).
 Watching over the whole scene is the so-called Watchtower - a pointy rock formation across the river on Tokopah Valley, which prominently showed itself starting at roughly the half-way point of the roughly 3.4-mile round trip out-and-back trail.

 We've read that this waterfall can dry up in late Summer though each time we've come here, it was during Spring.
 And for some strange reason, both of those times had enough snow to make the waterfall appear to blend in with the rest of the scenery.
 I also had read that it was possible to look down upon this cascade from a different, more strenuous trail to the Watchtower, which leaves from Wolverton.
 However, that was something we haven't tried so we can't say more on that.

-From the trailhead (see directions below), we had to cross a sturdy bridge over the Middle Fork Kaweah River, and then continue on the trail immediately to our right just after the bridge.
+From the trailhead (see directions below), we had to cross a sturdy bridge over the Marble Fork Kaweah River, and then continue on the trail immediately to our right just after the bridge.
 A sign indicating "Tokopah Valley Trail" helped us identify where to continue.

 Next, the trail pretty much meandered in parallel with most of the river.
 The hike felt like it was mostly flat as the elevation gained here wasn't noticeable.
 We were always within earshot of the rushing river (which rushes turbulently in the Spring), and in some stretches, we were close enough to even see the river do its thing snaking through the valley.